The Testi Test: A Step-by-Step Guide to Testicle Self-Exam

 Real Talk About Men's Health

-Men’s health includes the parts you don’t usually talk about.
+Men’s reproductive health includes the parts you don’t usually talk about.
 And that includes testicles.
 You don’t have to live at the gym or drink kale to take care of yourself.
 You just need to check in once a month.

 Popstar is all about encouraging guys to take better care of themselves.
 That includes below the belt.
 So let’s make testicular cancer awareness a regular part of the conversation.